 Claims can only be made for periods that have already passed.

-If you have further questions regarding employment law and COVID-19, have a look at our employment law Q&A article.
+If you have further questions regarding employment law and COVID-19, our Employment law Q&A article may support.

 If you would like to ask one of our Employment Lawyers any questions regarding managing your workforce at this delicate time, please contact Joanna Smye from our Employment Law and HR support team.